keltex/urlautofix/README.md

 # urlautofix

 This is a simple jquery plugin to fix URLs that are missing http:// or https:// in an html input.
 For example you might commonly a user for a website URL and they often forget to include the http://.
+For example, if somebody types in _www.nhc.noaa.gov/_ it would be automatically changed to _http://www.nhc.noaa.gov/_.

-This plugin automatically adds the prefix when the input's change event occurs.
+The prefix is added when the input's change event occurs.

 ## Usage